frunox/acodersquest-dev/src/posts/09_CB-building-the-blog-md2.md

 ![acodersquest admin first preview]()

-The file, minus the images, is previewed.
-The Markdown image element just displays the _alt text_.
+The Markdown image element just displays the _alt text_ at this point.

 ## Selecting the Images and Storing the URLs